caiodomingues/sqcli/README.md

 # sqcli

-This project was a just for testing purposes, there's a better one [here](https://github.com/mukaschultze/sqcli)
+This project was created just for testing purposes, there's a better one [here](https://github.com/mukaschultze/sqcli)

 ## Running: